 2. Awareness

-At this stage of "Conscious Incompetence," individuals realize they don't have all the necessary knowledge and tools.
+At this stage of "Conscious Incompetence," individuals recognize that they lack the necessary knowledge and tools.
 They become aware of their gaps in understanding, which is a critical first step towards improvement.

 3. Step-by-Step Proficiency